bhargav-jb/FundusPosNet/README.md

-# Code for paper: FundusPosNet: A deep learning regression model for precise optic disc and macula center localization
+# Code for paper- FundusPosNet: A deep learning regression model for precise optic disc and macula center localization

 ## Setup
 - Download the FundusPoseNet.ipynb jupyter notebook and load the file in Google Colab.